 Extracting the intersections depends on the number of splits found (S) in the previous step.
-Every split is compared against all others, leading to $O(S^2)$ time complexity.
-However, even if the number of splits is not small (2,118 in Joensuu), it merely needs simple thresholding and can be processed rapidly.
-Overall, this step requires just a fraction of the total processing time (0.01% for Chicago and 0.2% for Joensuu).
+Every split was compared against all others, leading to $O(S^2)$ time complexity.
+However, even if the number of splits was not small (2,118 in Joensuu), it merely needed simple thresholding and could be processed rapidly.
+Overall, this step required just a fraction of the total processing time (0.01% for Chicago and 0.2% for Joensuu).

 Connecting the intersections depends on the number of routes and on the number of points in a route.
 Essentially, every point of every route must be processed.
-For every point we check if an intersection was close (<L) by analysing the cell it resides in and all its adjacent cells.
-These take $O(Np_rf)$ time in total.
-This step requires about 2% of the total processing time.
+For every point we checked if an intersection was close (<L) by analysing the cell it resided in and all its adjacent cells.
+These took O(Np_rf) time in total.
+This step required about 2% of the total processing time.

-Time complexity for the creation of the segments depends linearly on the number of splits (S), the number of points $(p_h)$ and the number of iterations (i) in the path averaging method.
-The total time complexity is $O(RGp_hi)$ .
-Although none of the values is large, they accumulate, and this step constitutes the second bottleneck of the algorithm for the Chicago dataset - requiring 50% of the total processing time.
-The value of i remains small because the shortest segment is usually a good initialization; only rarely substantially more iterations are needed.
+Time complexity for the creation of the segments is linearly dependent on the number of splits (S), the number of points (p_h) and the number of iterations (i) in the path averaging method.
+The total time complexity is $O(RGp_hi)$.
+Although none of the values was large, they accumulated, and this step constituted the second bottleneck of the algorithm for the Chicago dataset - requiring 50% of the total processing time.
+The value of i remains small because the shortest segment is usually a good initialization; only rarely are substantially more iterations needed.

-Filtering the segments requires computing the inclusion value between all segment pairs, which requires $O(R^2p_h)$ .
-This step is the bottleneck for the Joensuu dataset, which has significantly more segments than the Chicago dataset.
-Then, for every segment, we check if there existed a path linking the extremities in the subgraph.
-The subgraphs are small - fewer than 5 nodes - and any search strategy such as depth first search or breadth first search can be effectively applied.
-We use depth first search.
-In total, this step requires 11% of the computation capacity for the Chicago dataset, and 71% for the Joensuu dataset.
+Filtering the segments requires computing the inclusion value between all segment pairs, which requires $O(R^2p_h)$.
+This step was the bottleneck for the Joensuu dataset, which had significantly more segments than the Chicago dataset.
+Then, for every segment, we checked if there existed a path linking the extremities in the subgraph.
+The subgraphs were small - fewer than 5 nodes - and any search strategy such as depth first search or breadth first search could be effectively applied.
+We used depth first search.
+In total, this step required 11% of the computation capacity for the Chicago dataset, and 71% for the Joensuu dataset.

 The time complexities and observed processing times are summarized in Table 3.
 Overall, the algorithm required about 1 hour for the Joensuu dataset and 2 hours for Chicago.